 Matching the Window and Door Height to the Space

-Window placement is typically determined when designing the exterior of a house, with the height set to the standard door height of 6 feet and 8 inches.
+Window replacement is typically determined when designing the exterior of a house, with the height set to the standard door height of 6 feet and 8 inches.
 With a standard 8-foot wall height, this placement leaves a margin of 16-inches between the top of the window and the ceiling.
-This is the ideal size for standard headers and plates, and ensures that even the biggest cornice moldings and window trims are accommodated.
+This is the ideal size for standard headers and plates and ensures that even the biggest cornice moldings and window trims are accommodated.

-But for rooms that go deeper than 12 feet, the band of wall is likely to obstruct the view.
+But for rooms that go deeper than 12 feet, the band of the wall is likely to obstruct the view.
 Moreover, it doesn’t make any sense to keep the top of the window at 6 feet 8 inches when you have 9 or 10-foot ceilings.
 To get the design right regardless of the ceiling height, you should be willing to set the top of the window clear up to the cornice trim, and possibly use it as the window’s head trim.

 Other Structural Issues to Consider

 - Ensure that the height or top of the window is the same in any room or visual field.
-This translates to 6-foot 8-inches off the floor when you have an 8-foot high ceiling, or 8 feet off the floor for a 9 or 10-foot ceiling.
+This translates to 6-foot 8-inches off the floor when you have an 8-foot high ceiling or 8 feet off the floor for a 9 or 10-foot ceiling.
 The bottom height or sill of the window can vary within a room without affecting its visual appeal, but the head heights must be uniform, especially in the corners.

 - When looking to align a window and an adjacent door, measure the entire height of the door within the frame, because the frame height will naturally be higher than the slab size.
 Set the window head heights to match the top of the door frame to align the interior trim.

 These rules are particularly important during the placement of folding or French doors because they vary in size, and tend to be a few inches taller than the height of operable sections.

 Canglow professionals will not only install the doors in Edmonton but also make the correct measurements on their own.